denoland/deno_cache_dir/README.md

 [![Build Status - Cirrus][]][Build status] [![Twitter handle][]][Twitter badge]
 [![Discord Chat](https://img.shields.io/discord/684898665143206084?logo=discord&style=social)](https://discord.gg/deno)

-A TypeScript implementation of the DENO_DIR/cache for the Deno CLI.
+Implementation of the DENO_DIR/cache for the Deno CLI.

-This is designed to provide access to the cache using very similar logic to the way that the Deno CLI accesses the cache, which allows items like [`deno_graph`](https://deno.land/x/deno_graph), [`deno_doc`](https://deno.land/x/deno_doc), [`dnt`](https://deno.land/x/dnt), `deno_check`, and [`emit`](https://deno.land/x/deno_emit) to access and populate the cache in the same way that the CLI does.
+This is designed to provide access to the cache using the same logic that the Deno CLI accesses the cache, which allows items like [`deno_graph`](https://deno.land/x/deno_graph), [`deno_doc`](https://deno.land/x/deno_doc), [`dnt`](https://deno.land/x/dnt), and [`emit`](https://deno.land/x/deno_emit) to access and populate the cache in the same way that the CLI does.

 ## Permissions